 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-I am a third year PhD researcher interested in the visual communication of climate change.
-My PhD research aims to investigate the production of climate change journalism, particularly in the world of digital news.
+I am a former PhD researcher interested in the visual communication of climate change.
+My PhD research aimed to investigate the production of climate change journalism, particularly in the world of digital news.
 I have worked closely with award-winning digital climate news organisation Carbon Brief and am grateful for their support in my reserach.

 Following my First Class BA Geography degree from the University of Exeter, I was fortunate enough to receive South West Doctoral Training Partnership funding to continue research in this area through both an MRes and PhD.

 My MRes research investigated the role of image banks (particularly Getty Images) in constructing a visual discourse of climate change in the media.
 In 2021, I published a paper on the visual changing visual discourse of climate change protests in 2019/20 building on this work.

 You can hear me talking about this research on climate change protest in a recent BBC podcast.

 I am delighted to be working with the excellent supervision team of Saffron O’Neill (University of Exeter), Catherine Butler (University of Exeter), and Lorraine Whitmarsh (University of Bath).

 Climate change communication, digital media, visual climate communication, social media

 BA Geography – University of Exeter

 Climate change communication, digital-born media, visual climate communication, social media